-RCMP began enforcing an injunction last week that prevents interference with construction of a $6.6-billion natural gas pipeline in northern British Columbia.
+RCMP began enforcing an injunction earlier this month that prevents interference with construction of a $6.6-billion natural gas pipeline in northern British Columbia.

-Here is a timeline of the dispute, along with rail disruptions by people showing solidarity with the hereditary Wet'suwet'en chiefs opposing the Coastal GasLink project:
+Here is a timeline of the dispute, which led to rail disruptions by people showing solidarity with the hereditary Wet'suwet'en chiefs opposing the Coastal GasLink project:

 Dec.
 31, 2019 — The B.C.
 Supreme Court grants Coastal GasLink an injunction calling for the removal of any obstructions including cabins and gates on any roads, bridges or work sites the company has been authorized to use.

 Jan.
 1, 2020 — The Wet'suwet'en First Nation serves Coastal GasLink with an eviction notice, telling the company workers are "currently trespassing'' on their unceded territory.

 Jan.
 27 — The British Columbia government appoints former New Democrat MP Nathan Cullen as a provincial liaison with Wet'suwet'en hereditary chiefs in the LNG pipeline dispute.

 Jan.
 30 — The hereditary chiefs of the Wet'suwet'en agree to seven days of meetings with the province.

 Feb.
 5 — The talks that were intended to de-escalate the dispute fail after just two days.